The Whistleblower Channel Becomes the Safety Valve

 Third, create independent escalation paths.
 Internal reporting should not be the only route.
 Serious unresolved concerns need protected access to external public authorities or genuinely independent review bodies with technical capacity.

 Fourth, preserve technical evidence.
-Protected disclosures should trigger retention of relevant logs, model versions, eval results, safety reports, deployment decisions, incident records, and governance communications.
+Protected disclosures should trigger retention of relevant logs, model versions, eval results, safety reports, deployment decisions, incident records, permissions snapshots, board materials, and governance communications.
 A warning without evidence preservation can be neutralized by memory loss.

-Fifth, cover contractors and safety-adjacent workers.
+Sixth, cover contractors and safety-adjacent workers.
 Critical AI knowledge is not held only by full-time researchers.
-Contractors, trust-and-safety workers, security staff, data workers, evaluators, policy staff, and deployment engineers may see risks before executives do.
+Contractors, trust-and-safety workers, security staff, data workers, evaluators, policy staff, deployment engineers, and employees at deployment partners may see risks before executives do.

-Seventh, connect whistleblower channels to incident reporting and safety frameworks.
+Eighth, connect whistleblower channels to incident reporting and safety frameworks.
 A disclosure should not disappear into HR.
-It should be able to trigger incident review, safety-case revision, release delay, board notice, regulator notice, or post-deployment monitoring.
+It should be able to trigger incident review, safety-case revision, release delay, board notice, regulator notice, system-card correction, public-register update where lawful, or post-deployment monitoring.

 The whistleblower channel is an institutional ear.
 It decides whether the organization can hear itself before the outside world is forced to hear the crash.